Apple may double down on the Touch Bar in future versions of the Macbook and Macbook Pro

 The company has filed three new keyboard-related patents, Mashable reported on Monday.

-A second patent describes a less dramatically expanded Touch Bar.
-In this case, digital paneling would not replace the keyboard but rather surround it, adding touch sensitivity to the areas below and to the right and left of the keyboard.
-And a third patent outlines a keyboard that's been sealed beneath a protective membrane designed to keep out, presumably, destructive substances like water and dust -- the culprit accused of compromising some current-generation Macbook keyboards.
+A second patent describes a less-dramatically expanded Touch Bar.
+In this case, digital paneling would not replace the keyboard but rather, would surround it, adding touch sensitivity to the areas below and to the right and left of the keyboard.
+And a third patent outlines a keyboard that's been sealed beneath a protective membrane designed to keep out, presumably, destructive substances like water and dust -- the culprit accused of compromising some current-generation MacBook keyboards.

 Apple didn't immediately respond to a request for comment.